416

 This dairy-free risotto is an excellent recipe for meatless monday or any weeknight when you need an easy dinner because you’re busy with work or chores or kids or pets or (am I stressing you out? sorrrrrry) and don’t want to spend much time in the kitchen.
 In addition to being an easy weeknight dinner, this easy Instant Pot risotto is also a filling meal for dinner parties.
 Before I had an instant pot, I would only have risotto at restaurants because making stove-top risotto was too labor intensive, but now, I can make this easy risotto recipe at home for a fifth of the price.
 From start to finish, this recipe takes around an hour to an hour and a half, but only 5 minutes is the actual time that you’re cooking.
 The rest of the time is waiting time when you can be doing other things.
 If you don’t have an instant pot, this recipe can also be made as an easy pressure cooker meal.
 It will still be easy to make like the instant pot version, but you will have to set an additional timer to remember to turn off the stove.

 The addition of Amy’s split pea soup to this tasty plant-based risotto not only adds a creamy, velvety texture, but it also makes it a meat-free protein-rich risotto with extra nutrients.
 And since the soup has nutritious veggies already in it, you don’t have to add extra vegetables.
 While this split pea risotto is scrumptious, you can also make this easy healthy risotto recipe with other flavors of your favorite soups, but if you want this easy gluten-free risotto recipe to remain a gluten free, vegan, allergen free recipe, make sure the soup you choose is also gluten free and made without butter or cheese or milk.
-Read on to learn how to make instant pot vegan risotto without dairy, and if you have any questions, please don’t hesitate to email me.
-If you like the idea of making recipes with canned soup, check out this other recipe.
+Read on to learn how to make instant pot vegan risotto without dairy.

 • 1 can of Amy’s Split Pea Soup